Training· 10 min read

 TL;DR

 Every endurance athlete eventually runs into the same problem: how do you compare a two-hour easy ride with a one-hour interval session?
 One feels easy and takes twice as long.
 The other is brutal but short.
 Which one cost you more?
 Which one should you recover from?
+Which of them moves your fitness forward next week?

 What does TSS actually measure?